HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md

 ## What's next

-Once you have configured Keycloak, you can now look at [Updating WebSphere to support OIDC Authentication for DX](./dx-update-webshpere-for-oidc.md) for further instuctions.
+Once you have configured Keycloak, you can now look at [Updating WebSphere to support OIDC Authentication for DX](./dx-update-webshpere-for-oidc.md) for further instructions.